Position

 Responsibilities:

-• Collaborate with IT and other departments to identify and implement technical solutions that meet business needs.
+• Collaborate with cross-functional teams to identify and implement technology solutions that meet business needs.

 Qualifications